Sohou08/Hadoop-Spark/file_format/readme.md

 +	__Row-based storage and column-based storage__

 The choice of a big data format need to known whether a row or column-based format is best suited to your objectives.
-At the highest level, column-based storage is most useful when performing analytics queries that require only a subset of columns examined over very large data sets.
-If your queries require access to all or most of the columns of each row of data, row-based storage will be better suited to your needs.
-Mostly,row stores are considered to write data very quickly, whereas a column store is awesome at aggregating large volumes of data for a subset of columns, obviously which depend of the use case.
+Column-based storage (ORC, Parquet) is most useful when performing analytics queries that require only a subset of columns examined over very large data sets.
+If your queries require access to all or most of the columns of each row of data, row-based storage (CSV,JSON, AVRO,...) will be better suited to your needs.

 +	__Perform OLAP or OLTP query__